kalekdev/uni/semester-1/technische-mechanik/notes.typ

 Therefore the momentary movement of any point in the body can be described with just two values called the *Kinemate*: ${arrow(v_B), arrow(omega)}$

-TODO: Test these in a simulation :)
+LTD: Test these in a simulation :)

 _Schraubung_ - The combination of a rotation with a translation in the direction of the rotation axis